Trump doesn’t listen to Mattis anymore, say officials

 The friction escalated in January when Trump ordered Mattis to end the practice of allowing the family members of U.S. troops stationed in South Korea to accompany them during their deployments.
 But Mattis, with the assistance of Chief of Staff John Kelly, put off implementing the directive, say one defense official and one former administration official, angering Trump.

 Trump repeatedly said he wanted to sign an order changing the policy on military dependents in South Korea, but Mattis and other officials, including Kelly, tried to stall him, according to three former officials.
-When they ran out of options and Trump insisted on signing an order, they relented but privately worked to keep the order from being implemented.
-If Trump asked one official about the implementation of the order, that official would try to shift his attention elsewhere, then report to Kelly that the president was getting antsy, a former senior White House official said.
 "It was kind of like a game of tag.
 There were plenty of other people, in addition to Mattis, who slow-walked that," the former official said.
 The order was never implemented.

 "He knows that he told them to do it and they didn't do it," another former senior White House official said.